-A round baler is a very cost effective solution for most average size haying operations.
-Here are the round baler basics you should know for getting your 460M Round Baler set up properly and ready to start baling hay.
+When you set up a round baler correctly, it is a very cost effective solution for most average size haying operations.
+So, here are the round baler basics you should know for getting your 460M Round Baler set up properly and ready to start baling hay.
 Because with equipment properly set up and sized to your operation, one person can usually bale, store, and feed all the hay harvested.

 For this project, we’ll be using a John Deere 5125M Utility Tractor (US CA) and a John Deere 460M Round Baler (US CA).
 They’re well-matched to each other in terms of size and horsepower, and as a package, are well-suited to the fields we’ll be working in.